Demonware023/AirBnB_clone_v2/README.md

+<center> <h1>HBNB - SQL</h1></center>

+In this phase, we advance the Airbnb clone project by integrating SQL databases to augment its functionality.
+Departing from the previous approach of saving data in JSON files, we now transition to using databases.
+This shift allows us to leverage the robust capabilities of SQL for efficient data storage, retrieval, and management.
+By adopting this approach, we aim to enhance the project's scalability, performance, and overall user experience.

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.